hashgraph/hedera-mirror-node/docs/monitor.md

 properties in the next sections.
 For a full list of configuration options see the [config](/docs/configuration.md) documentation.

-First, make sure you are configured to talk to the correct Hedera network by setting `hedera.mirror.monitor.network` to `MAINNET`, `PREVIEWNET` or `TESTNET`.
+First, make sure the monitor is configured to talk to the correct Hedera network by setting `hedera.mirror.monitor.network` to
+`MAINNET`, `PREVIEWNET` or `TESTNET`.
 If it's not one of these public environments, the network can be set to `OTHER` and `hedera.mirror.monitor.nodes` and `hedera.mirror.monitor.mirrorNode` properties should be filled in.